William Marchant (loyalist): Killing

 According to author and journalist Martin Dillon, Marchant's daily movements leading up to his death had been unpredictable and erratic; this indicated the possibility that just before his shooting someone had alerted the IRA by telephone, advising them of Marchant's presence on the Shankill Road.
 The IRA would normally have kept a hit squad on standby in a neighbourhood close to where their intended target was likely to be.
 Marchant's killing was the third assassination carried out in the 1980s by the IRA against senior UVF members.
 The UVF conducted an internal inquiry in an attempt to establish whether someone within the organisation had supplied information to the IRA which had led to the killings of Marchant and the other two: Lenny Murphy and John Bingham.
 Although the inquiry revealed that Marchant – as well as Murphy and Bingham – had quarrelled with powerful West Belfast UDA fund-raiser James Pratt Craig before their deaths, the UVF Brigade Staff did not consider the evidence sufficient to warrant an attack against Craig, who ran a large protection racket.

-According to Dillon, Marchant had been due to meet Craig outside "The Eagle" before he was shot dead.
+Marchant had been due to meet Craig outside "The Eagle" before he was shot dead.
 Instead of getting out of the car at the chip shop where Marchant waited, Craig got out at the Inter-City furniture shop on the corner of Conway Street.
 There he engaged in conversation with another person for five minutes.
 Within the five minutes, Marchant was gunned down just 50 yards away.
-In October 1988, Craig was shot to death in an East Belfast pub by the UDA (using their cover name Ulster Freedom Fighters) for "treason", claiming that he had been involved in the death of UDA leader John McMichael, who was blown up the previous December in a booby-trap car bomb planted by the IRA.
+In October 1988, Craig was shot dead in an East Belfast pub by the UDA (using their cover name Ulster Freedom Fighters) for "treason", claiming that he had been involved in the death of UDA leader John McMichael, who was blown up the previous December in a booby-trap car bomb planted by the IRA.

-In his book The Red Hand, Professor Steve Bruce disputes the claim that Craig was involved in Marchant's death and quotes another (anonymous) UVF member who stated that Marchant was "like a bloody cigar store Indian", spending long periods standing outside the PUP headquarters taking to various people.
+In his book The Red Hand, Professor Steve Bruce disputes the claim that Craig was involved in Marchant's death and quotes another (anonymous) UVF member who stated that Marchant was "like a bloody cigar store Indian", spending long periods standing outside the PUP headquarters talking to various people.
+The claim that Marchant was set up by Craig was repeated in 2025.

 At the junction of Spier's Place and the Shankill Road, there is a mural and memorial plaque commemorating Marchant.